SlickTorpedo/wayzee-gateway/README.md

 **IMPORTANT!!** There is sections that require you to input SQL data.
 I've set the credentials to default stuff but you will need to change this.
 It's the credentials for the database that hosts your pterodactyl panel!

+ALL THE FILES IN THIS MAIN DIRECTORY NEED TO BE PLACED IN A FOLDER CALLED "payment-test"

+IF YOU WANT TO CHANGE THAT, YOU WILL NEED TO MODIFY CEARTAIN FILES

+For help, contact Slick#7454 on discord :)